-From Cajun Country, I transferred to Baumholder, Germany, which was referred to as “The Rock”.
+From Cajun Country, I transferred to Baumholder, Germany, which was referred to as “The Rock.”
 Baumholder is set in the wooded hills of the Western Palatinate in the German federal state of Rheinland-Pfalz.
 At Baumholder I was assigned to the Division Artillery, 8th Infantry Division.
-I took part in numerous training exercises in Baumholder, Grafenwöhr and Hohenfels training areas.
-Still, whether on bivouacking and military maneuvers, in my 3 years in Germany, I got to see a lot of the Country.
+I took part in numerous training exercises in Baumholder, Grafenwöhr, and Hohenfels training areas.
+Still, even while on bivouac and military maneuvers, in my 3 years in Germany, I got to see a lot of the country.
 This was my first time out of the United States and the chance to see Europe.
 I traveled around what was then West Germany and East Germany, and to Spain and France.
-As much as I loved the bier, the biggest highlight of this tour was meeting my wife, Susanne.
+As much as I loved the “bier,” the biggest highlight of this tour was meeting my wife, Susanne.
 While TDY to Munich I met the person that would one day become my wife.
-She showed me the beauty of hike the Bavarian countryside, museums, and historical places.
-Having someone to show you the historical and cultural parts of Germany enhanced my European experience.
+She showed me the beauty of hiking the Bavarian countryside, museums, and historical places.
+Having someone to show me the historical and cultural parts of Germany enhanced my European experience.

-I left Germany, reenlisted, and married.
-My new wife and I headed to Ft.
-Stewart, Georgia, which is located 42 miles southwest of Savannah.
-At that time, Ft.
-Stewart was the home of the 4th Infantry Division (Pathfinders).
+I left Germany, reenlisted, and married Susanne.
+My new wife and I headed to Fort Stewart, Georgia, which is located 42 miles southwest of Savannah.
+At that time, Fort Stewart was the home of the 4th Infantry Division (Pathfinders).
 Interesting area but I wanted more.
-With the support of my wife, I volunteered for Airborne Training, with the knowledge that on completions of the training, I would relocate to Ft.
-Bragg, NC.
+With the support of my wife, I volunteered for Airborne Training, with the knowledge that upon completion of the training, I would relocate to Fort Bragg, North Carolina.

 I love the physical aspects of an Airborne unit.
-I love the adrenaline rush from jumping from C-130s or C-141 during daylight, nighttime, with or without equipment.
-No Airborne Operation was quite the same and each one gave a great story for afterwards.
-However, I knew it I needed to change career fields, even if I could not remain a paratrooper.
-I begin to look into other military specialties in the Army and decided to shift into something new.
-I settle on Military Intelligence Corps.
+I love the adrenaline rush from jumping out of a C-130 or C-141 during daylight, nighttime, with or without equipment.
+No Airborne Operation was quite the same as another, and each one provided a great story to share.
+However, I knew it I needed to change career fields, and I could not remain a paratrooper.
+I began to look into other military specialties in the Army and decided to shift into the Military Intelligence Corps.

-I graduated from the Order of Battle Analyst Course, Ft.
-Huachuca, Arizona Defense Language Institute (DLI), Monterey California.
-Since this is still during the Cold War, the Order of Battle emphasized Soviet War Tactics and my targeted foreign language was Russian.
-On completion of those courses I again transferred to Germany.
+I graduated from the Order of Battle Analyst Course at Fort Huachuca, Arizona, and from the Defense Language Institute (DLI) in Monterey California.
+Since this was still during the Cold War, the Order of Battle emphasized Soviet War Tactics and my targeted foreign language was Russian.
+Upon completion of those courses I again transferred to Germany.
 This time, 56 Field Artillery (Pershing), in Schwäbisch Gmünd of the Baden-Württemberg region.
-Living on the economy instead of on base helped my Germany language skills.
+Living off base helped my German language skills.
 To my surprise there was a strong community of Russians and East Europeans in the town, so my conversational Russian got better.
-It was great fun to drop into Russian language and leave my German friends out of the conversations.
+It was great fun to drop into Russian language and leave my German friends out of conversations.

 After three years, it was time to move again.
-With my association with Special Forces, my Army Branch manager wanted to send me to a Special Forces group, but back to Fort Bragg too.
-Luckily for me, while TDY to Turkey, a captain from 10th Special Forces, Ft.
-Devens expressed that he was impressed with my work for Operation Provide Comfort.
-He asked me to come with the 10th Special Forces as it moves from Massachusetts to Ft.
-Carson, Colorado.
+Because of my association with Special Forces, my Army Branch manager wanted to send me to a Special Forces group, but back to Fort Bragg too.
+Luckily for me, while TDY to Turkey, a captain from 10th Special Forces, Fort Devens expressed that he was impressed with my work for Operation Provide Comfort.
+He asked me to come with the 10th Special Forces as it moved from Massachusetts to Fort Carson, Colorado.
 This was the kind of move my wife and I wanted.
-I accepted it and transferred to Ft.
-Carson.
+I accepted it and transferred to Fort Carson.
 One of the big things to happen in Colorado was the birth of my daughter, Julia.
 Definitely a sign to slow down.
 Another great achievement for me was to become an Army Jumpmaster, leading Airborne Operations.
 So, it seemed a lot of little things came full circle.

-In the last twenty years as a DOD contractor, I worked for five different companies.
-Only change for contractual changes or commute issues.
-Fate led me to Defense Intelligence Agency (DIA), Colorado Springs office, which was a perfect position.
+In the last twenty years as a DOD contractor, I have worked for five different companies, and have only changed for contractual changes or commuting issues.
+Fate led me to the Defense Intelligence Agency (DIA), Colorado Springs office, which was a perfect position.
 A three-mile commute and doing cyber security work for the Intelligence Community.
-The company I joined was a big company and you could see that in the levels of manage before anything was approved.
+The company I joined was a big company and you could see that in the levels of management before anything was approved.
 I took the position, knowing the contract was up for bidding in 8 months, but my new company could not bid on it.
 I was determined to make myself valuable to the current company and DIA, so whoever won might offer me a position.

 Of all the companies that submitted bids, I am very fortunate Invictus International won.
-It is a small company but growing, with 70% former military.
+It is a small company, but growing, with 70% former military.
 The company is still at a level that everyone knows my name and I can reach across management for questions or just to say hello.
-The company reaches out and acknowledges good work, achievements and recognitions from customers, peers, and management.
-From phone calls or personally written cards from the CEO or calls from program managers, Invictus does not hold back on recognition to its people.
-I am one of the Plank Holders with this new company and have witnessed how the company has grown but never loses sight of their valuable assets, which are people.
-They treat the people with respect and allow them grow and do their jobs.
+The company reaches out and acknowledges good work, achievements, and recognition from customers, peers, and management.
+From phone calls or personally written cards from the CEO, to calls from program managers, Invictus does not hold back on recognition to its people.
+I am one of the Plank Holders with this new company and have witnessed how the company has grown but never loses sight of their valuable assets, which are its people.
+They treat the people with respect and allow them to grow and do their jobs.
 I was honored when the Program Manager asked me to become the Lead for Western Information System Security Management Team.
-For me, it showed the company that they recognized my work experience, leadership and management skills, as well as my background.
+For me, it showed me that the company recognized my work experience, leadership and management skills, as well as my background.

 The high number of people with military background brings something special to the company.
-Veterans severed with strong values, a belief in values, duty and honor.
+Veterans steeped with strong values, a belief in duty and honor.
 Invictus cultivates that lifestyle and it is evident in the performance of the workers and their contentment.
-Love the company and happy to be a part of the team.
+I love the company and am happy to be a part of the team.

 My appreciation of the military has taught me to give back or pay it forward.
-Injuries from training and aging lead me to out find outlets to keep a level of fitness.
-I stumble into yoga and discovered it could be a medium to help others.
-Just as Invictus look out for veterans by giving job opportunities, I share the gift of yoga with the Veterans.
+Injuries from training and aging led me to find outlets to keep a high level of fitness.
+I stumbled into yoga and discovered it could be a medium to help others as well.
+Just as Invictus looks out for veterans by providing job opportunities, I share the gift of yoga with the Veterans.